angela1C/Programming-and-Scripting-Project/README.md

 - [ ] look at how the code can be tested to do as you say it does and produce the correct outputs
 - [ ] show the troubleshooting startegies and techniques used to solve problems and document it
 - [ ] lessons I have learned from working on this project.
 Careful closing out of Jupyter notebooks!!
+- [ ] find out how to print using multiple separators for `print("The column labels of the iris DataFrame are: ", *iris.columns, sep = "   ")`
 - [ ]

 #### organisation and presentation tasks